OSG Connect provides two locations for uploading files (data and software) that are needed for running jobs:

 /public directory are publicly accessible,

 discoverable and readable by anyone.
-Data is made public over http/https, stashcp and mirrored
+Data is made public via http/https or stash, and mirrored

-/cvmfs/stash.osgstorage.org/osgconnect/public which is mounted on a large number of systems around the world.
+/cvmfs/stash.osgstorage.org/osgconnect/public which is available on a large number of systems around the world.

 Is there any support for private data?